aklump/drupal_render_patterns/documentation/source/properties.md

 ### Dynamic Default Values

 If you need to provide non-static values for a property, use a method that follows the naming convention of `default_{property}`, e.g. `default__title`.
-When using this approach, ask your self if the value can be cached or not.
-If it cannot be cached, that is it should be called every time the property is requested and has not been overloaded then simply return a value in the method.
-However if the method needs to be called only once and then it's value can be cached, return the value wrapped in `Cacheable::value()` as seen here.
+This method will only be called if a value for the property has not been overridden.
+It will be called once or always dependent upon how you return your value.

+If the method returns the same value every time, it is cacheable.
+Just return the default value like this.
+The method will only be called the first time the property is accessed.

       protected function default__tag() {
-        return Cacheable::value('h3');
+        return 'h3';
       }

-In this example the value should not be cached and so you'd do like shown below.
+If the method must do runtime calculation and may return a different default value each time, then it is not cacheable.
+You must wrap the return value in `Uncacheable::value()` as seen in the example below.
 This is an obvious use case because you want `$pattern->now` to always return the current time.

       protected function default__now() {
-        return time();
+        return Uncacheable::value(time());
       }

 ## Get the Value